knhcr/sd-webui-prompt-cards-manager/README.md

   - Manage complex prompts combining multiple LoRAs or wildcards, etc, as a single card etc.

-If you have ControlNet installed, you can also set the card image directly to ControlNet by clicking a dedicated button.
+If you use forge WebUI, you can also set the card image directly to ControlNet by clicking a dedicated button.
+(Currently only for forge builtin ControlNet)

 Note that this extension does not have features to automatically generate prompts or apply them randomly.